Donna Lopiano

-Donna Lopiano (born September 11, 1946) is the President and founder of Sports Management Resources, a consulting firm that focuses on bringing the knowledge of experienced, expert former athletics directors to assist scholastic and collegiate athletics departments in solving growth and development challenges.
+Donna A. Lopiano (born September 11, 1946) is the President and founder of Sports Management Resources, a consulting firm that focuses on bringing the knowledge of experienced, expert former athletics directors to assist scholastic and collegiate athletics departments in solving growth and development challenges.
 She was the chief executive officer of the Women's Sports Foundation from 1992 to 2007 and focused on ensuring athletic departments throughout the nation were compliant with Title IX regulations.

 Early life and education

 Donna Lopiano was born to Thomas and Josephine Sabia Lopiano, Italian immigrants living in Stamford Connecticut, on September 11, 1946.
 As a child, she loved to play baseball and even received a baseball glove from her parents as her First Holy Communion gift.
 She was the first pick at Stamford's Little League draft day, but was not allowed to play after a parent noted that the rulebook said girls could not participate.
 She completed a bachelor's degree in Physical Education from Southern Connecticut State University and a doctorate from the University of Southern California.